simoneSantoni/data-viz-smm635/caseStudies/genderPayGap/README.md

 This case study focuses on one specific source of stratification, namely, workers' gender.
 Particularly, the attention revolves around gender pay gap among large, London-based companies.

-By analyzing a real-world datasets comprising  2,701 organizations, students will contribute to inform the formulation of economic, organizational, and social policies that tackle on the problem of stratification in labour markets.
+By analyzing a real-world datasets comprising firm-level data, you will contribute to inform the formulation of economic, organizational, and social policies that tackle on the problem of stratification in labour markets.

 # Context for the case study